cwkingjr/cwk-word-utils/README.md

 This function simply uses the `textblob` module to generate the polarity `[-1,1]` of the passed in text content.

+### Word Count

+- get_word_count

+This function uses the readme example from `toolz` to stem and get the frequencies of words in the provided text.

 ## Tests

 Sometimes looking at the tests in the tests directory will help with understanding as the asserts in the tests show the expected outputs for various calls.